MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 ## Step 6: Complete your submission and click Publish

 The Submission options page of the Extension submission process is where you provide more information to help us test your product properly.
-This is an optional step, but we recommend it for many submissions.
+This is an optional step, but it is recommended for many submissions.

-### Publishing hold options
+#### Publishing hold options

-By default, we publish your submission as soon as it passes certification.
-You may choose to place a hold on publishing your submission until a certain date.
+By default, your submission is published as soon as it passes certification.
+You may choose to place a hold on publishing your submission until a specific date.
 The options in this section are described below.

 *   **Publish your submission as soon as it passes certification**